Rexcrazy804/Zaphkiel/README.md

 - <others>.nix          # other users

-README.md               # are you reading me yet? flake.nix               # sneaky flake.nix that uses npins for inputs
-license                 # MIT License
+README.md               # are you reading me yet? flake.nix               # flakes this flake that, how about you flake- license                 # MIT License
 ```